leonrenn/datascience_seminar/README.md

 ## NormalizingFlows
 In physics, it is often the case that the exact probability distribution to a problem might not be known (e.g., after complicated processes of particle scatterings).
 The pdf and the underlying transformation can both be learned by a NN.
 Because of keeping the density equal to unity this flow is called normalizing.
 This is shown via 1 dimensional data.
 Normalizing flows is a mehtod of unsupervied learning techniques in machine learning.

+## AutoEncoder
+AutoEncoder for 1 dimensional signals to observe the latent space and the dependence of the signals parameters and the change in the latent space.